StiliyanKushev/SatteeJS/README.md

 2. We need to add a Sattee.text() function
 3. Add a origin function (ex: rectMode:"CENTER") in the options object of the Sattee.rect();
 4. Add a scale function in the options object
+5. Add a border radius in the options object of the rect and triangle functions (the triangle may be tricky)